Lyn-DA/simply-meditation/README.md

 ### About Us Section
-- Provides a short description about the Simply Meditation Wellness Centre and promotes a welcome message to all, encouraging a sense of curiosity in the user
+- Provides a short description about the Simply Meditation Wellness Centre (Left)
+- Promotes a welcome message to all, encouraging a warm sense of curiosity in the user
-- Includes an accompanying image which promotes meditation as something one can do with others, underpinning the idea of learning to meditate in a class setting
+- Includes an accompanying image which promotes meditation as something one can do with others (Right)
+- This section underpins the idea of learning to meditate in a class setting
+- Provides a design feature that runs across the site, promoting a good user experience

 ### About Meditation Section
-- Provides a short description about the benefits of meditation for one's overall health and wellbeing
+- Provides a short description about the benefits of meditation for one's overall health and wellbeing (Right)
-- Includes an accompanying image which points to the idea of inner peace
+- Includes an accompanying image which points to the idea of achieving inner peace (Left)
-- Both text and image will encourage the user to consider joining a meditation class to avail of the great many health benefits
+- Both text and image encourages the user to consider joining a meditation class to gain the benefits
+- Provides a design feature that runs across the site, promoting a good user experience

 ### Inspirational Quote Section